marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 # Step 2: Create the first own Vue component "Quiz.vue"

 Now we are going to write our first own component in Vue.
-All components are also Vue instances.
+All components are also called Vue instances.

-Our Vue projects actually provides a folder structure which is almost valid for many js frameworks.
+Our Vue project actually provides a folder structure which is almost valid for many JS frameworks.
 In the components folder all vue components are stored.
-Here you can also find the HelloWorld.vue component which contains all the helping text.
+There you can also find the **HelloWorld.vue** component which contains all the helping text.

-Create a quiz component Quiz.vue inside the components folder.
+Let's create a quiz component **Quiz.vue** inside the components folder.

 ![components folder](img/components.png)

 The file will be empty so far.

-Normally Vue components contain a template, a script and a style section.
+Normally Vue components contain:
+- A template
+- A script
+- Style section

 The smallest Vue component looks like this:

 ```html